soyapo/Fifth-Assignment-Multithreading-Basics/README.md

 - How is this code different from creating a class that extends `Thread` or implements `Runnable`?

-- What are the benefits of using a lambda expression for threads?

 ## Practical Questions 💻